Why There Can't be a Perfect Auxlang

 Most auxlangs are a posteriori, meaning that they take vocabulary from existing languages.
 My opposite example to Solresol would be Elefen, which takes its vocabulary from exactly 5 closely-related languages and tries to find a middle point between all of them.
 Most Romance language speakers would probably understand the phrase "me ama tu" even if they've never heard of Elefen.
 However, that phrase would probably mean nothing to people who only speak languages like German, Russian, Chinese, Japanese, Arabic, or any other language that isn't directly related to the Romance languages, which accounts for millions if not billions of people.

 The final main solution that a lot of languages are trying to do nowadays is to find an even spread of vocabulary from existing languages.
 Globasa is one of my favorite examples of this.
 An example sentence it has in its beginner's guide is "Hin lala sen meli," which means "This song is beautiful."
 From that sentence alone, it has influences including (but not limited to) Indonesian, Swahili, English, Italian, Mandarin, and Vietnamese, according to their dictionary.
 However, as you may have noticed... this still has a very similar issue to having an a priori vocabulary!
 As an English speaker, I would not be able to guess the meaning of that sentence at all, and I doubt Swahili or Mandarin speakers would be able to understand it, either.
-The obvious plus is that basically every speaker would be able to understand at least 1% of the language's vocabulary, but in the long run that probably wouldn't be much better than an a priori language.
+The obvious plus is that basically every speaker would be able to understand at least 1% of the language's vocabulary, but in the long run that probably wouldn't be significantly better than an a priori language considering the thousands of words necessary to learn.
+(EDIT: English speakers should be able understand over 50% of Globasa's vocabulary and Chinese speakers over 20%, so this claim might be dubious depending on the conlang)

 I think that the last solution is still gaining traction due to ideals, and it makes sense to believe in a universal language having pieces of every language in it.
 However, I personally still prefer the second solution on paper, since the existence of a language that 5+ language speakers can immediately understand and interface with feels a lot more practical to me.
 Either way, for the designers, it's all based on what they're willing to sacrifice and what they value the most.
 I think most people can agree that for the goals of an auxiliary language, there's already no perfect solution when looking at vocabulary alone.